JerryJeager/getfullyear/README.md

 import "github.com/JerryJeager/getfullyear"
 ```
 - Fetch the Year Data
-You can use the GetFullYear function to retrieve year details:
+You can use the Fetch function to retrieve year details:

 ```bash
 package main